icon-project/community/special-interest-groups/infrastructure/charter.md

 ## Governance

 This SIG adheres to the [SIG governance guidelines](/guidelines/governance/sig-governance-guidelines.md).

-Regular meetings will be planned on a monthly basis to engage with the community for planning / feedback purposes.
+Regular meetings will be planned on a monthly / quarterly basis to engage with the community for planning / feedback purposes.
+Meeting agendas will be made public and can be contributed to via PR in the [meetings](meetings) directory.
+Announcements for actual meeting dates / times will be made on [twitter](https://twitter.com/sudoblockio), Discord, and the [ICON Community Forum](https://forum.icon.community/).

 ## Contacts

 SIG chair & technical lead: [Rob Cannon](https://github.com/robcxyz)

+Tracker discussions take place on a private discord channel.
+To gain access to the channel, please raise a support ticket in the [official ICON discord support channel](https://discord.gg/umYWjqz8mF).

 ## Projects